bicCluster/learning-cluster/README.md

 ## Other (10')
 - Iptables is up on losamalos and has basic protection with minimum iptables (2')
 - Primary Name Node and Data Nodes should be on separate machines.
 (2')
-- Seconary Name Node and Secondary Name Nodes should be on separate machines.
+- Primary Name Node and Secondary Name Nodes should be on separate machines.
 (2')
 - Hadoop put test on losalamos (1')
 - Hadoop read test on losalamos (1')
 - NAT test, get google home page on other three machines.
 (2')